gantree-io/gantree-lib-nodejs/docs/gantree_config/basics.md

 ## Format

-Gantree configurations should be in JSON format.
+Gantree configurations must be in JSON format.

 ## Structure